 * If you make a color mistake, don't try and fix it with another box of hair color.
-If it is a minor mishap, wash it 2-3 times consecutively with clarifying shampoo.
+If it is a minor mishap, wash it two to three times consecutively with clarifying shampoo.
 If it's a biggie, bite the bullet and see a professional.

-Tip 2: Sun, chlorine and high-alkaline shampoos ("clarifying" shampoos with high PH balances) are hair color enemies.
-To protect your shade from the sun, use a UV protectant that's formulated for color-treated hair like Kerastase Soleil Creme UV Defense Active, $28.95.
-And if you swim in chlorine, Minardi advises to rinse your hair before and after you hit the pool.
+Tip 2: Sun, chlorine and high-alkaline shampoos ("clarifying" shampoos with high pH balances) are hair-color enemies.
+To protect your shade from the sun, use a UV protectant that's formulated for color-treated hair like Fekkai Soleil Pre-Soleil Hair Mist, $20.
+And if you swim in chlorine, rinse your hair before and after you hit the pool.